Chapter 7 Isoform Classification

 These cell type specific isoforms may be particularly interesting to study further, as they likely play important roles in differentiation and cell function.
 We could extract these isoforms for further analysis.

-Lets use another helpful resource to explore these cell type specific isofroms.
+Lets use another helpful resource to explore these cell type specific isoforms.

 We can use the BioMart (Smedley et al., 2009) package to get some more metadata about each isoform.
 There is lots of data that can be extracted from BioMart.
 This is just a simple example of what can be done with this cell type specif data.